filip-michalsky/SalesGPT/README.md

 > Conversation Stage:
 > Value proposition: Briefly explain how your product/service can benefit the prospect.

+> Thought: Do I need to use a tool?
+No <br>
 > Ted Lasso: Great to hear that!
 Our mattresses are specially designed to contour to your body shape, providing the perfect level of support and comfort for a better night's sleep.
 Plus, they're made with high-quality materials that are built to last.
 Would you like to hear more about our different mattress options?

+> User:  What pricing do you have for your mattresses?

+> Thought: Do I need to use a tool?
+Yes --> AI Agent uses tools here.<br>
+> Action: ProductSearch<br>
+> ActionInput pricing for mattresses<br>
+> Observation: Sleep Haven offers three mattresses: the Classic Harmony Spring Mattress for $1,299, the Plush Serenity Bamboo Mattress for $2,599, and the Luxury Cloud-Comfort Memory Foam Mattress for $999.
+The sizes available vary by mattress.<br>
+> Ted Lasso: Sleep Haven offers three mattresses at different price points.
+The Classic Harmony Spring Mattress is priced at $1,299, the Plush Serenity Bamboo Mattress is priced at $2,599, and the Luxury Cloud-Comfort Memory Foam Mattress is priced at $999.
+The prices may vary depending on the size you choose.
+Would you like more information about the specific sizes and features of each mattress?

 ## Product Knowledge Base